ajkswami/Postman_APi_Collections/README.md

-# Postman_APi_Collections
+# Postman_APi_Collections ZIP
-I had created a framework with all types of testing covered most possibly
+I had created a hybrid framework with all types of testing covered most possibly